kyma-project/kyma/modules/README.md

 The only type of Module currently accepted is `ModuleTemplate` in version `v1alpha1`.

+The easiest way to create ModuleTemplates from operators is Kyma CLI.
+We have supplied the command `kyma alpha create module` that is kept up-to-date in all `unstable` builds until Release.
+For more information, refer to its help documentation.

 When submitting a new module, make sure to add it to the proper `kustomization.yaml` to also integrate it with our rendering.

 ## Disclaimer